xnikitina/CybersecurityGoogleCertificate/README.md

 # CybersecurityGoogleCertificate
-Repo for Foundations of Cybersecurity
+Repo for Foundations of Cybersecurity.

+Hello, my name is Ksenia Nikitina.
+This is very interesting for me to learn and to search about technology.
+It is my dream to be a security analyst.